SowmyaMoturu/chatbot/app/chatbot/prompt_template.md

    - Present the next available slot to the user.
    - Allow the user to confirm or reject the alternate slot.

-3. **Prompt for Missing Information**: Before booking an appointment, ensure all required arguments are collected:
+3. **Prompt for Missing Information**:
+   - Before searching for availability or booking, if the doctor name is missing, prompt the user to provide the doctor's name.
-   - If patient name or phone number is missing, include empty strings in the JSON response and prompt the user to provide the missing information.
+   - Before booking an appointment, if the patient name or phone number is missing, include empty strings in the JSON response and prompt the user to provide the missing information.
+   - Always ensure all required arguments are present before proceeding with any function call.

 4. **Date and Time Format**: Ensure the date and time are in the format `YYYY-MM-DD HH:MM`.
 If the user provides an incorrect format, prompt them to correct it.
    - **Default Assumptions:**